 To get the information you need, your workforce management system must schedule and track attendance in real time.
 However, many systems don’t exchange live attendance and scheduling data.
 Instead, they send batch reports every few hours.
 You must review the report against the schedule to spot absences and then rush to fill the gaps.

 When your time tracking and scheduling systems are fully integrated, you can spot a staffing need in an instant.
-You can even see other key performance indicators (KPIs), like which employees are nearing overtime.
+You can even see other key performance indicators (KPIs), such as which employees are nearing overtime.
 That way, you can make more informed decisions as well as adjust schedules to fit your need.